← All articles

 The first student is the hardest.
 After that, proof starts compounding.
 The mistake most creators make is waiting until the course is perfect before telling anyone about it.
 Perfection is not what gets the first enrollment — specificity is.

-Write one sentence that names the exact person this course is for and the exact outcome they get.
+Every tactic below works better when you have a clear one-sentence pitch: who the course is for and what outcome they get after finishing it.
 Not 'people who want to learn design' but 'freelance designers who want to raise their day rate by repackaging what they already know.'
-That sentence is your entire marketing strategy for the first week.
-Put it in a message, a post, or a bio and send it somewhere real people can read it.
+That sentence belongs in your bio, your outreach message, and your course description.

 Direct outreach works faster than passive promotion when you are starting out.
 Think of five people you know who match your target outcome.
 Send each of them a personal message — not a blast, a real note — that explains the course and asks if they know anyone who would find it useful.
 One of them usually says 'I would, actually.'
 That is your first student, and often your best early reviewer.